autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/distortion-corrector.md

 ## Assumptions / Known limits

 When setting the parameter `update_azimuth_and_distance` to True, the node will calculate the azimuth value based on the undistorted XYZ by using atan2, which will return the azimuth value with the coordinate system that the x-axis is 0 degrees and the y-axis is 90 degrees.
-Please make sure the frame coordinates are same as the coordinate system mentioned in the above.
-For autoware user, the frame_id of input pointcloud is base_link, which the coordinate system is same as the coordinate system mentioned above, therefore it won't casue any issues.
-Also note that by setting the parameter `update_azimuth_and_distance` to True, the time will incrase around 13%.
+Please make sure the frame coordinates are the same as the coordinate system mentioned above.
+For autoware users, the frame_id of input pointcloud is base_link, which the coordinate system is the same as the coordinate system mentioned above, therefore it won't cause any issues.
+Also note that by setting the parameter `update_azimuth_and_distance` to True, the time will increase by around 13%.